Victim’s son speaks out on 15th anniversary of Von Maur mass shooting

 “I would like people to remember my father as a loving and kind man.
 I would like them to consider to research the gun violence epidemic and advocating for common sense gun solutions at the state level and call your representatives and tell them what changes you’d like them to make.
 And more broadly I’d like it if we worked as individuals to develop a culture to prevent this kind of thing, and reaching out to young men and remind them that tomorrow is a day worth living, and that committing these atrocities doesn’t help them or anyone else.”

-There were also several others who were seriously hurt in the shooting.
+There were also several others who were seriously hurt in the Von Maur shooting.

 Copyright 2022 WOWT.
 All rights reserved.